vapoursynth/vapoursynth/doc/pythonreference.rst

    Function is a simple wrapper class for a function provided by a VapourSynth plugin.
    Its main purpose is to be called and nothing else.

+   .. py:attribute:: name

+      The function name.
+Identical to the string used to register the function.

+   .. py:attribute:: signature

+      Raw function signature string.
+Identical to the string used to register the function.

 .. py:class:: Func